matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 - `gcloud sql export sql gcp-exam-mysql1 gs://gcp-exam-mysql-export.sql/gcp-exam-bucket1/ \ --database=mysql`
 - `gcloud storage export sql gcp-exam-mysql1 gs://gcp-exam-mysql-export.sql/gcp-exam-bucket1/ \ --database=mysql`
 - `gcloud sql export gcp-exam-mysql1 gs://gcp-exam-mysql-export.sql/gcp-exam-bucket1/ \ --database=mysql`
-- :white_check_mark: **gcloud sql export sql gcp-exam-mysql1 gs://gcp-exam-bucket1/gcp-mysql-export.sql \ --database=mysql**
+- :white_check_mark: **`gcloud sql export sql gcp-exam-mysql1 gs://gcp-exam-bucket1/gcp-mysql-export.sql \ --database=mysql`**

 ```
-gcloud sql export sql, indicating that the service is Cloud SQL, the operation is export, and the export file format is SQL.
+gcloud sql export sql, indicating that the service is Cloud SQL, the operation is export, and the export file format
-The filename and target bucket are correctly formed
+is SQL.
+The filename and target bucket are correctly formed.
 ```

 **Question 45: A software developer on your team is asking for your help improving the query performance of a database